Diary of my voyage to South Australia

 I arose at 7:00 after having a poor night, the fog signal blowing for over two hours, there being a dense fog.
 We narrowly missed running into another ship.
 Sighted land at 8:00 and we landed at Port Said at 8:30.

 We went on shore at 9:45, the charge being 3d, and 1d for the boatman.
 Herbert had to go through the customs with his camera, after which we got on the main street.
 It was not a bit like Sunday, all the shops being open, and we were pestered by the hawkers, beggars and guides.
 When we got to the top of the street a native driver of a carriage said he would take us round the town for 6d, which we accepted.
 The guides that were walking charging the same, so we had the best of them.
 We had plenty of fun with the driver, calling himself Ferguson from Dundee and a switchman and it was surprising what a lot of MacGregors we came across.
 During the drive we passed the Church of England, the new native mosque, the Roman Catholic Church, the convent for girls, the old native mosque, the Governor's house, The SubGovernor's house and through the old native arab town where I should not like to go by myself.
 It was the dirtiest place that I have visited, especially in the old part which is filthy.
-After the drive we went in what I think was the park, for the ground was laid out with trees and there was a band stand.
+After the drive we entered what I think was the park, for the ground was laid out with trees and there was a band stand.
 Here, Herbert took our photos.
 On the stone pier entering Port Said there is a monument of the engineer of the Suez Canal, de Lesseps.
-We went back then to the main street and into a restaurant where we had ham and eggs which tasted right good.
+We returned then to the main street and into a restaurant where we had ham and eggs which tasted right good.
 Up to arriving at Pt Said at 8:00 this morning, we had travelled 273 miles and we left again at 3:30, having taken on a good number of passengers.

 While going along the Suez there was no vegetation on one side and a bit on the other, but nothing really to look at.
 On this side is the railway which runs down to Suez and we saw one of the camps the workmen used.
 On the bankside we saw some natives preparing a meal.
 One of them was rolling some sort of cake out.
 We travelled very slowly along the canal, only going 5 or 6 miles an hour.
 When it became dark we had a very powerful lamp in front of the ship which lit both the sides of the canal.